IEasyMov/website_portfolio/public/content/TwiceUponATime.md

                 <div style="display: flex; flex-direction: column; gap: 20px;">
                     <span style="color:rgb(164, 208, 255); font-weight: bold; font-size: 120%">Level Design</span>
                     <p style="margin-bottom: -2rem;">
-                        My 2nd task on the project was all about Level Design, with my 3 mates we were slowly creating some little compounds with single or double ingredients maximum.
+                        My second task was all about level design.
+With my three teammates, we slowly created small compounds using one or two ingredients at most.
                     </p>
                     <p style="margin-bottom: 2rem;">
-                        That idea was to make sure we could see the full potential of what we could do with every single one of them, making a multitude of little puzzles and platformers just to be able later to combine them.
+                        The idea was to explore the full potential of each candy, building a variety of puzzles and platforming sections that we could later combine.
                     </p>
                     <p style="margin-bottom: 1.2rem;">
-                        My task was to select the puzzles with the best potential (knowing that we could only set a certain amount of them).
+                        My role was to select the puzzles with the best potential, knowing we could only include a limited number.
                     </p>
                     <p style="margin-bottom: -2rem;">
-                        So basicly drawing on the whiteboard or paper some sketchs or 1st try of the levels we wanted to show in the game, placing some sections for dialogues, others for competitives & cooperation gameplay.
+                        So I sketched out early versions of the levels on paper or the whiteboard, placing sections for dialogue, and others for competitive or cooperative gameplay.
                     </p>
                 </div>
             </li>